 What is a Period Proud Environment?

-The stigma that surrounds periods and the limited understanding of girls' and young people’s needs means organisations do not always provide the right support.
+A lack of understanding of girls and young people’s needs, paired with a culture of stigma around periods means organisations do not always provide the right support.

 Why do we need Period Proud Environments?